-Specialty-trained cancer social workers are available to provide support and help you and your family cope with cancer.
+The OHSU Knight Cancer Institute provides specialty-trained social workers who can provide advocacy, education, resources and compassion to help you and your family cope with cancer.

-At the OHSU Knight Cancer Institute our social workers are an important part of your multidisciplinary care team.
-They have a broad understanding of cancer, cancer treatment, survivorship, community resources, palliative care, hospice care, grief and bereavement.
+Social workers make up an important part of your care team.
+They bring a broad understanding of cancer, cancer treatment, survivorship, community resources, palliative care, hospice care, grief and bereavement.

-- Help facilitate communication between patients and their medical team
+- Help with communication between you and your medical team

 - Mental health recommendations and referrals